The-Politico/archieml-pipe/README.md

 ##### Enter the code you receive from Google here:

-archieml-pipe will open a browser that will guide you throw the Google permission dialogue, after which you will be redirected with an auth code.
+archieml-pipe will open a browser that will guide you through the Google permission dialogue, after which you will be redirected with an auth code.
 Copy and paste it into the prompt.

 ![Token](token.png)